 SDM: What is it you’re doing now that makes them happy?

 Maria: My family all live nearby.
 Every morning I get up early and make 150 tortillas.
 When they go to work and school in the morning, they stop by and I hand them out to each for their breakfast and lunch.
 I always make enough for me and Joe to have for breakfast.
 The doctor says they’re bad for me with all the lard in them and that I must stop eating them.
 I’ve tried to stop, but they’re a big part of my diet.
 When the doctor said to stop eating them, I felt he doesn’t want me to love my family.

 SDM: So I hear that tortillas are the way you keep your family happy.
 Is there any other way you can keep your family happy by feeding them without putting your own health at risk?

 Maria: Hmmmm… I could make them enchiladas.
 They don’t have lard, and my family loves them.
 And my daughter Sonia makes tortillas almost as good as mine.

 Instead of trying to persuade, why not try collaborative conversation and facilitated questioning so you both can discover, together, a win/win that serves you both.
 Instead of it being either/or, why not both/and?
-Why not trust Others to discover their own answers.
+And just maybe, use your connection to trust Others to discover their own answers.